MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/access-with-azure-ad.md

 your team's critical resources and key assets.

 > To use existing on-premises identities with Azure DevOps,
-> you can integrate on-premises directories with Azure AD by using
+> you can integrate directories with Azure AD by using
 > [Azure AD Connect](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect/).
 > To switch your organization to another directory,
 > learn [how to change your directory in Azure AD](change-organization-location.md).